 Viewed under the proper presumption of legislative good faith, S.B.
 824's legislative history evidences an inclusive, deliberative, bipartisan process that does not indicate that the General Assembly intended to target African American voters to entrench the Republican majority.
 First, the process to enact S.B.
-824 was bipartisan in the sense that S.B.
-824 was supported by both Republicans and Democrats and that even Democrats who opposed the bill were actively involved in the process and had many of their amendments accepted.
+824 was bipartisan under any normal understanding of that term.
 Senator Ford, an African American Democrat, was a primary sponsor of S.B.
 824, and "[h]is input in its drafting and his votes to pass the bill" cannot be "discount[ed]."
 Raymond, 981 F.3d at 306; see T p 1583:3-7.
-Although the majority affirmed the trial court's finding that Senator Ford may not have supported the bill if he had known it may not have required election officials to provide free photo IDs at all voting sites on Election Day, Holmes, 2022-NCSC-122, ¶ 71, 881 S.E.2d at 507-08, this finding was not made by applying the presumption of legislative good faith.
+Although the majority affirmed the trial court's finding that Senator Ford may not have supported the bill if he had known it may not have required election officials to provide free photo IDs at all voting sites on Election Day, this finding was not made by applying the presumption of legislative good faith.
 Instead, the court presumed that Senator Ford was ignorant of the bill that he was co-sponsoring.
 And even when confronted with the different interpretation of S.B.
 824 during examination, Senator Ford testified that he still believed that S.B.
 824 is "a reasonable way to secure one person one vote and to do it in a respectful, safe manner that all North Carolinians can be proud of."
 T p 1582:2-7.
 Senator Ford never recanted his support but instead gave emotional testimony in support of the bill and voter ID.
-See, e.g., T p 1580:10- 25, 1582:2-7.
-(Of course, since African Americans disproportionately use early voting, if free IDs are available during early voting and not on election day that would in fact disproportionately favor African Americans.)
+See, e.g., T p 1580:10-25, 1582:2-7.